windbird-sensor/windbird-fox-firmware/README.md

-# windbird-firmware
+# windbird-fox-firmware
-Source files for the Windbird Firmware
+Source files for the Windbird Fox Firmware

+# TOTAL REWRITE IN PROGRESS

 ## License